Can Knowledge Graphs Reduce Hallucinations in LLMs? : A Survey: Knowledge Graph-Enhanced LLMs

 \subsection{Knowledge-Aware Training}

-The second approach to address hallucination issues in LLMs is to optimize their learning.
-It can be achieved either by model analysis and training at the model-building stage by improving the quality of training data or by retraining the pre-trained language model (PLM) using fine-tuning to adapt to specific tasks or domains.
+Another stage where we can address hallucination issues in LLMs is to utilize KGs to optimize their learning either by improving the quality of training data at the model pre-training stage or by fine-tuning the pre-trained language model (PLM) to adapt to specific tasks or domains.
 We classify these methods as \textit{Knowledge-Aware Pre-Training} and \textit{Knowledge-Aware Fine-Tuning}.